Flight Delays or Cancellations Due To Bad Weather

 - Fog.

-How to find if there is any severe weather alert in my area before leaving for the scheduled flight?
+How to find out if there is any severe weather alert in my area before leaving for the scheduled flight?

 There are a few ways to find out if there is a severe weather alert in your area before leaving for the airport or taking any flight: